-Noticing any of these signs or symptoms in yourself or a loved one points to a drug addiction problem, which exemplifies the urgent need for a supportive addiction recovery program such as Above It All.
+Noticing any of these signs or symptoms in yourself or a loved one points to a substance abuse problem, which exemplifies the urgent need for a supportive addiction drug rehabilitation program such as Above It All Treatment in California.

 Treatment for Drug Addiction

 Remember that there is always hope for addiction recovery, and one of the best ways to pursue recovery is through a compassionate and personalized treatment plan at Above It All.
 Because no two people are the same, no two recovery plans are the same, and it is important to start with a medical evaluation in order to choose the right drug recovery plan for you.

 The specific steps of one’s addiction rehabilitation process may vary according to the type of addiction, the treatment plan used, and the individual seeking rehab.
-However, Above It All’s recommended recovery processes do tend to share certain key elements:
+However, Above It All’s recommended recovery programs and processes do tend to share certain key elements:

-Drug rehab must begin with the detox process, where we work with a network of trusted facility partners.
+Drug rehabilitation must begin with the detox process, where we work with a network of trusted facility partners.
 Detox takes a few days, in some cases a few weeks, and is necessary for ridding the body of harmful substances and also moving past withdrawal pains—ultimately, creating a blank slate and a clean headspace for pursuing lifelong recovery.

 Inpatient Drug Treatment Programs

-Once detox is completed, most clients will move directly into a residential, inpatient recovery program.
-In our inpatient drug program, our clients receive around-the-clock medical care.
-We also happily offer luxurious facilities, a perfectly tranquil environment for focusing on health and wellness in an in house drug rehab center.
+Once detox is completed, most clients will move directly into an inpatient recovery program with a partner facility.
+In an inpatient drug program, clients receive around-the-clock medical care.
+Our partners happily offer luxurious facilities, a perfectly tranquil environment for focusing on health and wellness in an in house drug rehab center.